ioancw/ioancw.github.io/_posts/2018-08-06-first-post.markdown

 ---
 ## Introduction

+Since getting an iPad Pro last year, I've been looking at ways of using it to run Jupyter notebooks.
+One option is to run Jupyter notebooks on a remote server and then connecting via Safari.
+While this method works, using Safari for this is clunky on the iPad.

+I started searching for a dedicated app, until I found [Juno app][juno_app], after which there was no point looking further.

 This post will describe the steps to follow in order to run Jupyter notebooks on a remote server from an iPad Pro.

 We'll use [Juno app][juno_app] on the iPad to run Jupyter notebooks hosted on a [Digital Ocean][digital-ocean] server.